Access to Historical Records: Major Initiatives

 The National Historical Publications and Records Commission (NHPRC) of the National Archives supports projects that promote access to America's historical records to encourage understanding of our democracy, history, and culture.

 The following information is only for applicants invited to submit full proposals to the Access to Historical Records: Major Initiatives program.
-For more information about how to become an invited applicant, please see the Preliminary Proposal announcement.
+For more information about how to become an invited applicant, please see the Preliminary Proposal announcement for FY 2020.